Laminate Flooring Costs Explained [2024]

 If any tougher liquids, such as lipstick, paint or ink come in contact with your laminate flooring, then you should use acetone nail polish remover on a clean cloth then wipe away with a damp cloth.

 For regular cleaning, you should just use a brush or a vacuum with a hard floor attachment to remove any dust or dirt.
 This will prevent your floor from losing its finish, as some attachments can cause laminate material to look dull.
-If you do not have an attachment, you can always purchase the right tools for your hoover, which typically costs around £8 to £15.
+If you do not have an attachment, you can always purchase the right tools for your hoover, which typically costs around £8 – £15.

-Alternatives to Laminate Flooring
+Laminate Flooring Alternatives

-There are various other types of flooring you could consider besides laminate flooring.
-One of the most popular alternatives is hardwood flooring, which unlike most laminate applications is made up of real wood.
-It is a more expensive option at around £50 to £100 per square metre.
-However, it is one of the most durable and aesthetically-pleasing flooring products.
+One of the most popular alternatives is hardwood flooring, which, unlike most laminate applications, is made up of real wood.
+It is a more expensive option at around £50 – £100 per square metre.
+However, it is one of the most durable and aesthetically pleasing flooring products.

 vinyl tiles

-Luxury vinyl tile is another common application in the home, as it is much more affordable than laminate at just £5 to £26 per square metre.
+Luxury vinyl tile is another common application in the home, as it is much more affordable than laminate at just £5 – £26 per square metre.
 Similar to laminate flooring, it recreates the wood aesthetic using a photo-realistic print film layer.

-This is protected with polyurethane which prevents scratches.
+This is protected with polyurethane, which prevents scratches.
 Another advantage of LVT is that it offers less noise pollution than other types of flooring, although it is not as durable as laminate.

 FAQs